-There have been no changes to the significant accounting policies disclosed in Note 2 to the consolidated financial statements for the years ended December 31, 2022 and 2021 included in the Company's final prospectus for the IPO ("Final Prospectus") filed pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended (the "Securities Act"), with the U.S. Securities and Exchange Commission (the "SEC") on May 5, 2023, except for performance-based restricted stock unit award.
+There have been no changes to the significant accounting policies disclosed in Note 2 to the consolidated financial statements for the years ended December 31, 2021 and 2022 included in the Company's final prospectus for the IPO ("Final Prospectus") filed pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended (the "Securities Act"), with the U.S. Securities and Exchange Commission (the "SEC") on May 5, 2023.